larryhastings/starvote/README.md

 The candidate preferred by more ballots wins the election.
 It's that simple!

-And you'll notice--in both steps, you examine every ballot.
+And notice--you always examine every ballot.
 STAR Voting never throws away ballots.
 When you vote, your vote always matters, every step of the way.

 ## What's so good about STAR Voting?

 Electoral systems are a surprisingly deep topic.
-They've been studied for hundreds of years, and there are many many different approaches.
+They've been studied for hundreds of years, and there are many *many* different approaches.
 There are a number of desirable properties *and* undesirable properties that electoral systems can have.
 And here's the bad news: it's *impossible* for there to be one best-possible voting system.
 There